lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

 .. note::
    This feature is supported in Enterprise version only.

-Backend.AI not only facilitates the construction of development environments and resource management during the model training phase, but also supports the model service feature from version 23.09 onwards.
+GPU Platform not only facilitates the construction of development environments and resource management during the model training phase, but also supports the model service feature from version 23.09 onwards.
 This feature allows end-users (such as AI-based mobile apps and web service backends) to make